More than funding

 Who's eligible

-Bursaries are available to non-fee paying DfE/DoE/Education Scotland registered schools, SEND and Alternative Providers serving young people aged 12 to 18 and youth organisations with a safeguarding policy.
+Bursaries are available to non-fee-paying DfE/DoE/Education Scotland registered schools, SEND and Alternative Providers serving young people aged 12 to 18 and youth organisations with a safeguarding policy.

 Organisations must agree to our EDI pledge and meet our inclusion criteria, demonstrating how they will encourage participation amongst underserved young people (gender, socioeconomic status, ethnicity, SEND), drive social mobility and promote inclusion.